Paul-Clue/todo-list/README.md

 - The interface is very intuitive.
 Create to-dos and specific projects for to-dos by clicking on the appropriate buttons.

 ## Testing
-In order to test the functions that make up this app, simply type the following in your terminal/command prompt and proess enter:
+In order to test the functions that make up this app, simply type the following in your terminal/command prompt and press enter:
 ```
 npm run test
 ````